Prelude in B-flat major (Rachmaninoff): Analysis

 Much of the prelude is of a traditional harmonic nature.
-The modulation from B-flat major to D minor that occurs between measures 6 and 7 (and reappears at measures 14–15, 20–21, 41–42, and 49–50) is strongly characteristic of Rachmaninoff's music.
+The modulation from B♭ major to D minor that occurs between measures 6 and 7 (and reappears at measures 14–15, 20–21, 41–42, and 49–50) is strongly characteristic of Rachmaninoff's music.
 In measure 7, Rachmaninoff reinforces the main theme by moving up a third to the dominant chord.
 The overall impression of the upward movement is a sense of elevation and grandiosity.